Colombia Country Commercial Guide

 The government and the Central Bank are important sources of funding for the financial system.
 The Central Bank, in addition to providing the usual discount facilities to support system fluidity, manages several special government funds to promote lending into a number of sectors that have been determined to be important to national development or economically essential.
 The funding comes from government capital, bonds, and current fiscal appropriations, if needed to cover deficits.
 Access to the funds tends to require considerable paperwork; applicants must qualify, and margins are limited.
 Their importance as a funding resource has diminished in recent years.

 Leasing, domestic, and international (both operating and capital) financing are becoming popular, mainly because of tax benefits.
-Factoring and international credit insurance is available.
+Factoring and international credit insurance are available.
 Transactional financing is more associated with trade in consumer goods, while equity-based financing is more commonly used for project financing.

 Colombian exporters have access to credit offered by the Colombian Foreign Trade Bank (Bancoldex).
 This credit is also extended to Colombian importers for industrial imports.